-Fragile X-associated tremor/ataxia syndrome (FXTAS) is a degenerative neurological disorder that affects approximately 40% of premutation carrier men and 13% of carrier women over age 50.
-Common symptoms are imbalance, action tremor, parkinsonian signs, thinking and psychological changes, bladder and bowel dysfunction and loss of sensation in the feet.
-In one study, tremor was the most frequent initial motor sign, followed by onset of imbalance in two years, falls six years, dependence on a walking aid 15 years, inability to do most daily activities 16 years, and death 21 years.
-Dementia is frequent at end stage disease.
-In the months before death affected persons are bedridden, have difficulty with speech and swallowing, are without bladder or bowel control, and are rigid, and have slow movement.
+Common symptoms are imbalance, action tremors, parkinsonian signs, thinking and psychological changes, bladder and bowel dysfunction, and loss of sensation in the feet.
+In one study, tremor was the most frequent initial motor sign, followed by onset of imbalance within two years, falls within six years, dependence on a walking aid in 15 years, inability to do most daily activities within 16 years, and death within 21 years.
+Dementia is frequent at end-stage disease.
+In the months before death affected persons are bedridden, have difficulty with speech and swallowing, are without bladder or bowel control, are rigid, and have slow movement.
 As the disease progresses, dependence on a caregiver increases substantially.

 Without caregivers, persons with advanced FXTAS would have a poorer quality of life and need institutional care more quickly.
 Given the importance of caregivers to FXTAS patients and that the job is overwhelming, it is necessary to support the caregivers as well as the affected persons.
 However, only a few research studies have evaluated the needs and burden of FXTAS caregivers.